zxcodes/zxcodes/README.md

 # Hi there!👋🏻 I'm Mohammed Farmaan.
 **A Passionate Frontend Web & App Developer from Hyderabad, India.**

-**These are few of my projects that I've worked on.
-Feel free to use them & contribute.:octocat::sparkles:**
+**These repos are some of the stuff that I've worked on.:octocat::sparkles:**

 ### Current Stack:
 * JavaScript (ES6 & beyond).